Trolleymusic/fideo.js/README.md

     <!-- Embed fideo (or copy/paste the .min.js into your plugins.js) -->
     <script src="fideo.min.js"></script>
     <script>
-        /* Call fideo as many times as you need to */ fideo({ "target": "#selector", "size": "16:9" });
+        // Call fideo as many times as you need to fideo({ "target": "#selector", "size": "16:9" });

+        // Leaving the size off defaults to 16:9 fideo({ "target": "#selector2" });

+        // You can also give it an HTML node instead of a selector fideo({ "target": htmlElement, "size": "2.39:1" });
     </script>

-At the moment there are three embedded aspect ratios, 16:9, 4:3 and 1:1 - if you don't specify a size when calling fideo, then it'll default to 16:9.
+At the moment there are six embedded aspect ratios, 16:9, 4:3, 1:1, 2.39:1, 2.35:1, and 21:9 - if you don't specify a size when calling fideo, then it'll default to 16:9.

 To do: